dimitreOliveira/content_creator-ai_tools/README.md

 # Content Creator AI Tools

-This application provides an AI-powered solution for generating different types of content, such as blog posts, README files, code improvements, and video walkthroughs, based on provided inputs.
-It can process either local files or GitHub repositories to serve as context for content generation.
+This application provides an AI-powered solution for generating different types of technical content, such as blog posts, README files, code improvements, and video walkthroughs, based on provided inputs.
+It can process either regular text, local files or GitHub repositories to serve as context for content generation.
 The purpose of this tool is to streamline the content creation process using the power of AI models.

-The current iteration of this applicaiton leverages Gemini through the [Google AI studio](https://aistudio.google.com/) API to generate content.
+The current iteration of this applicaiton leverages Gemini through the [Google AI studio](https://aistudio.google.com/) and [Vertex AI](https://cloud.google.com/vertex-ai) API to generate content.

 **Supported input types**
 - Blog post